Hong Kong 97

-Hong Kong 97 (Note: Japanese: (香港97, Hon Kon 97); 香港97 (Xiānggǎng Jiǔqī)) is an unlicensed shoot 'em up video game developed and published by HappySoft, a doujin game developer, for the Super Famicom.
+Hong Kong 97 (Note: Japanese: (香港97, Hon Kon 97); 香港97 (Xiānggǎng Jiǔqī)) (also referred to as Hong Kong 1997 on the floppy disk cover) is an unlicensed shoot 'em up video game developed and published by HappySoft, a doujin game developer, for the Super Famicom.
 It was released in Japan in 1995, being sold as floppy disks.
 Designed by the Japanese game journalist Kowloon Kurosawa, who stated the game was a satire of the video game industry, Hong Kong 97 was made in seven days with the help of his friend.

 The game takes place in China in 1997, during the handover of Hong Kong from the United Kingdom.
-Facing an increased crime rate due to immigration from Mainland China, the Hong Kong government hires Chin, an extremely powerful though unspecified relative of Bruce Lee, to massacre the population of China.
-At the same time, the deceased Tong Shau Ping [sic] is resurrected by a secret project conducted by the Chinese government as an "ultimate weapon".
+Facing an increased crime rate due to immigration from Mainland China, the Hong Kong government hires Chin, a relative of Bruce Lee, to massacre the population of China.
+Meanwhile, the Chinese government has been conducting a secret project in which the deceased Tong Shau Ping [sic] will be resurrected and transformed into an "ultimate weapon" to battle Chin.
 (Note: Tong Shau Ping is a depiction of Chinese leader Deng Xiaoping, who was still alive at the time of development; he died on 19 February 1997, a few months before the handover of Hong Kong, the game's backdrop.)
 After defeating Tong Shau Ping, the game is repeated indefinitely until Chin dies.
-Hong Kong 97 sold around 30 copies due to its underground bootleg release, and it has since gained a cult following for its notoriously poor quality, offensive content and absurd gameplay.
+Hong Kong 97 sold around 30 copies due to its underground bootleg release.
+It has since gained a cult following for its notoriously poor quality, offensive content and absurd gameplay.
 In retrospect, it is considered by critics and journalists to be among the worst games ever made.
-A sequel, titled Hong Kong 2097, is set to release in December 2025.
+A sequel, titled Hong Kong 2097, was released in February 2026 for Windows.